intuition-dev/INTUITION/_doc/docs/index.md

 # What is mbake?

 mbake is a modern CLI static app generation tool.
-Apps and site you generate with mbake are extreme serverless, allow user authentication and work with JSON and database APIs for dynamic databinding.
-You can use it for simple blogs or sites to the most complex web and mobile app projects.
+Apps and sites you generate with mbake are extreme serverless, allow user authentication and work with JSON and database APIs for dynamic databinding.
+You can use mbake for simple blogs or sites to the most complex web and mobile app projects.

-If you don't have time, se tl;dr at the bottom of this page.
+If you don't have time, see [tl;dr](#tldr) at the bottom of this page.

-mbake compares to grunt/gulp and other static generators; but it does a lot more with a lot less work.
+mbake compares to other static generators and grunt/gulp; but it does a lot more with a lot less coding.

 mbake is part of the Metabake&trade; approach but can be used by itself.

 ## What is Metabake?

-Metabake a modern development approach that promises 10X faster web app development, thanks to 'Less code'.
-You can pick one or few of the 10 pillars to adopt first.
+Metabake&trade; is a modern development approach that promises 10X faster web app development, thanks to 'less coding'.

 Find out more about Metabake: